carlalbc/BIO634_2018/Day2_RNAseq.md

 ) to where it says *"Locating BAM files and the sample table"* and start from there.

 # III.
-Diferential analysis: Comparison between DESEq and edgeR
+Differential analysis: Comparison between DESEq and edgeR

 ## Step 1 and 2: Open **rstudio** by typing ***rstudio*** in the command-line and install the packages like in the previous part.